Why Nigerians are protesting police brutality - NewsChannel 3-12

 Many protesters and journalists were assaulted by police in the capital Abuja on the same day, the rights group said.
 Videos on social media show dozens of cars belonging to protesters burning and Amnesty said three people had died.

-Violence erupted in Lagos hours after state governor Babajide Sanwo-Olu imposed a 24-hour curfew and deployed anti-riot police to the city in an attempt to prevent further unrest.
+Violence erupted Tuesday evening in Lagos, hours after state governor Babajide Sanwo-Olu imposed a 24-hour curfew and deployed anti-riot police to the city in an attempt to prevent further unrest.

-Eyewitnesses told CNN they had seen multiple demonstrators shot by soldiers at the city’s Lekki tollgate on Tuesday evening.
-CNN has not yet been able independently to confirm casualties.
+Eyewitnesses told CNN they had seen multiple demonstrators shot by soldiers during a peaceful protest at the city’s Lekki tollgate.

-One witness at the protests, Akinbosola Ogunsanya, said lights were turned off and CCTV cameras were removed before “members of the Nigerian army pulled up on us and they started firing.”
+Human rights group Amnesty International said that after an on-the-ground investigation it had found that 12 people were killed during protests in two locations in Lagos on Tuesday.

-“They were shooting, they were firing straight, directly at us, and a lot of people got hit.
-I just survived, barely,” Ogunsanya said.
+It said that “evidence gathered from eyewitnesses, video footage and hospital reports” confirmed that over a period of about two hours “the Nigerian military opened fire on thousands of people who were peacefully calling for good governance and an end to police brutality.”

 Another witness, Temple Onanugbo, spoke to CNN from his home nearby and said he heard what he believed were bullets being fired.
 He said the sound lasted “for about 15 to 30 minutes.”
 Onanugbo said he saw “multiple bodies laying on the ground.”